durul/wwdc2018/README.md

 - `tableView.cellLayoutMarginsFollowReadableWidth = false`.
 Previously, It was true
 - `tableView.insetsContentViewsToSafeArea = false`.
 Extending content View from edge to edge
 - Automatic strong passwords
+- `INRelevantShortcut` Expose Shortcuts to the Siri Watch Face
+- `INPlayMediaIntent`  Allows us to create Shortcuts to play audio and video content

 ## watchOS SDK